metadatacenter/cedar-manual/docs/pages/glossary.md

 ---

-**submission**: metadata content that is sent out from CEDAR.
+**submission**: metadata content that is sent out from CEDAR into another repository (may also include data).

 ---

-**submit**: send metadata to a repository along with data files.
+**submit**: send metadata to a repository, possibly along with data files.

 ---

-**template**: group of fields and/or elements that is used to capture metadata for a specific purpose.
+**template**: group of fields and/or elements that is specifies what metadata is to be collected for a specific purpose.

 *e.g.: study template with three fields: title, description, start date, and one element: address*